Kristin Chenoweth Reacts To Jax Taylor And Brittany Cartwright’s Engagement On ‘WWHL’

 While discussing the recent milestone for the longtime Vanderpump Rules couple with host Andy Cohen, the actress said that she was happy to see Taylor move past his previous mistakes and prepare to marry his dedicated girlfriend.

 “I feel like Jax, because he lost his dad… Of course, you know, we are only seeing part of it.
-So, I’m just making a guess but I feel like I sensed on the reunion show that he really had a come-to-Jessus moment,” she said.
+So, I’m just making a guess but I feel like I sensed on the reunion show that he really had a come-to-Jesus moment,” she said.
 “You know, in Oklahoma we know what that means right?”

 Although some have felt that Taylor and Cartwright jumped the gun on their engagement, which came just one year after he admitted to cheating on Cartwright with Faith Stowers, Chenoweth had nothing negative to say about the news and told Cohen it is a “good thing.”